 The preservation of cognitive function makes quite a lot of sense for the survival of the species.
 Suppose we are caveman, and it’s winter and food is scarce.
 If your brain started to slow down, well, the mental fog would make it that much harder to find food.
 Our brainpower, one of the main advantages we have in the natural world, would be squandered.
 Each day without food would slowly erode our mental functioning until we are slobbering idiots, incapable of basic bladder function let alone going out to hunt for food.
 During starvation, higher cognitive function is maintained or even boosted.

 This has been known throughout history.
-In Ancient Greece, the great thinkers would fast for days on end, not because they needed to lose weight, but because they believed (correctly) that fasting would increase their mental agility.
-Even today, we marvel at the ancient Greek philosophers and mathematicians.
+In Ancient Greece, the great thinkers would fast for days on end, not because they needed to lose weight, but because they believed that fasting would increase their mental agility.
 In stories of Japanese prisoners of war in World War II (Unbroken by Laura Hillenbrand), many have described the amazing clarity of thought that often accompanies starvation.
 In this book, the main character describes a prisoner who would read entire books from memory, and another who learned the Norwegian language in a few weeks.
 Incredibly, these feats were so commonplace that prisoners simply accepted it as a fact of life that starvation increases cognitive ability.

 Mental sharpness increases during fasting